Kuwaiti nationality law: History of naturalization in Kuwait

 Kuwait has the largest number of stateless people in the entire region.
 Most stateless Bedoon belong to northern tribes (especially Al-Muntafiq).
 The northern tribes are predominantly Shia Muslims.
 A minority of stateless Bedoon in Kuwait belong to Kuwait's 'Ajam community.
 The Kuwaiti judicial system's lack of authority to rule on citizenship further complicates the Bedoon crisis, leaving Bedoon no access to the judiciary to present evidence and plead their case for citizenship.
 Although non-nationals constitute 70% of Kuwait's total population, the Al Sabah ruling family persistently denies citizenship to most non-nationals including those who fully satisfy the requirements for naturalization as stipulated in the state's official Nationality Law.
 The Kuwaiti authorities permit the forgeries of hundreds of thousands of politically-motivated naturalizations, while simultaneously denying citizenship to the Bedoon.
 The politically-motivated naturalizations were noted by the United Nations, political activists, scholars, researchers, and even members of the Al Sabah family.
 It is widely considered a form of deliberate demographic engineering.
 It has been likened to Bahrain's politically-motivated naturalization policy.
 Within the GCC countries, politically-motivated naturalization policies are referred to as "political naturalization" (التجنيس السياسي).

+The proportion of naturalized Bedouin voters rose from 21% in 1963 to 45% in 1975, while naturalized Bedouin representation in parliament rose from 14 of the 50 seats to 23.
+Backlash to these demographic engineering policies led in 1970 to a law allowing citizenship to be revoked due to forgery.
+In 1986 the period during which a naturalised citizen could not vote was extended to 30 years.

+The direction of reform shifted again after the Iraqi invasion of Kuwait, with the ruling family viewing increased democratic legitimacy as likely to bring greater international support.
+National Assembly Resolution No. 44 of 1994 increased the ability of naturalised citizens to participate in politics by reclassifying the descendants of naturalised citizens as full citizens.
+In 2005 the right to participate in politics was extended to women.
+These actions created a significant shift in politics, creating a new source of parliamentary opposition.
+It also increased political calls for naturalisation of the Bidoon.
+Backlash to demographic engineering via political naturalisation grew, and following Mishal Al-Ahmad Al-Jaber Al-Sabah becoming Emir in 2023, became a driving political force.